 Russia joins China's curbs on Japan fish, seafood imports

+MOSCOW — Russia has joined China in imposing restrictions on the import of fish and seafood from Japan, Russia's agricultural watchdog Rosselkhoznadzor said on Monday (Oct 16).

-MOSCOW/TOKYO : Russia has joined China in imposing restrictions on the import of fish and seafood from Japan, Russia's agricultural watchdog Rosselkhoznadzor said on Monday.
+MOSCOW — Russia has joined China in imposing restrictions on the import of fish and seafood from Japan, Russia's agricultural watchdog Rosselkhoznadzor said on Monday (Oct 16).

 Russia said the restrictions were imposed as a "precautionary measure" and would remain in place until comprehensive information showed the seafood is safe.

-In a statement released on Monday before Russia announced its ban, Japan's foreign ministry said that it has provided Russia with additional information by Oct.
-15 following an online dialogue between the relevant state bodies on Oct.
-10.
+In a statement released on Monday before Russia announced its ban, Japan's Foreign Ministry said that it had provided Russia with additional information by Oct 15 following an online dialogue between the relevant state bodies on Oct 10.

 "Japan will continue to provide explanations based on scientific evidence to Russia in a highly transparent manner and in good faith, while undergoing the review by the IAEA (the International Atomic Energy Agency)," the Monday statement said.

 A significant portion of Russia's fish and seafood is caught in the waters of its far eastern regions that are relatively close to Japan.
-Additionally, over January-September, Russia imported 118 metric tonnes of fish and seafood from Japan, according to Rosselkhoznadzor.
+Additionally, from January to September, Russia imported 118 metric tonnes of fish and seafood from Japan, according to Rosselkhoznadzor.

 Japan, meanwhile, is among the biggest export markets for Russian seafood, along with China and South Korea.

-The IAEA Marine Environmental Laboratories will visit Japan on Oct.
-16-23 for inspection of the Fukushima water release, and independent third-party laboratories from Canada, China and South Korea will participate in this year's monitoring.
+The IAEA Marine Environmental Laboratories will visit Japan from Oct 16 to 23 for inspection of the Fukushima water release, and independent third-party laboratories from Canada, China and South Korea will participate in this year's monitoring.
+REUTERS

-(Reporting by Reuters; additional reporting by Katya Golubkova in Tokyo; editing by Guy Faulconbridge and Bernadette Baum)

 Read more of the latest in